 I love the blend of colors on the pot -- so bright!

-Each pot has it's own unique look so the kids will easily be able to tell theirs apart.
+Each pot has it's own unique look so your kids will easily be able to tell theirs apart from the others -- makes a very unique & personal gift for Mom or a favorite teacher!

 These were smaller pots and we used about 1/4 of each of the 6 oz. bottles of Acrylics Brights (Neon) Paints on one pot.